Wei-Liu-1161456/1161456/README.md

 Based on preliminary data exploration (EDA) from `EDA(updated).ipynb` and `Personal_health_lifesyle.ipynb`, the chosen dataset contains a clear target column with two distinct values: 'healthy' and 'diseased'.
 This characteristic makes the dataset an ideal case for a supervised binary classification task.

-This project will therefore focus on applying the machine learning concepts and techniques covered in this course to address a clear objective: **predicting whether an individual is 'diseased' or 'healthy' based on their lifestyle features.**
+This project therefore focus on applying the machine learning concepts and techniques covered in this course to address a clear objective: **predicting whether an individual is 'diseased' or 'healthy' based on their lifestyle features.**

-To align with real-world medical priorities, **'diseased' will be treated as the positive class during training and evaluation**.
+Concerned the real-world medical priorities, **'diseased' will be treated as the positive class during training and evaluation**.
 The rationale is that the cost of a "False Negative" (failing to detect a 'diseased' patient) is significantly higher than the cost of a "False Positive" (incorrectly flagging a 'healthy' patient for a follow-up).
 This consideration will be central to the evaluation strategy.

 ### Project Workflow